-Shocked by the plight of Poland’s LGBTQIA+ community, London’s Zebra One Gallery is exhibiting artist/activist Lapinus Morgans The Love is Not an Ideology Show (LINAI) exhibition online on 5th October it will run until the 5th December, raising vital funds for Polish charity, Federacja Znaki Równości.
+Shocked by the plight of Poland’s LGBTQIA+ community, London’s Zebra One Gallery is exhibiting artist/activist Lapinus Morgans The Love is Not an Ideology Show (LINAI) was an exhibition online on from 5th October it ran until the 5th December, raising vital funds for Polish charity, Federacja Znaki Równości.

-The show features works by artists including David Hockney and Andy Warhol
+The show featured works by artists including David Hockney and Andy Warhol

 as well as pieces by a host of contemporary artists, standing together in support of Poland’s LGBTQIA+ community, including Pure Evil, Mason Storm and Rich Simmons.

 The images will be sold via the Hampstead gallery’s website (www.zebraonegallery.com) with 100% of monies raised going to the charity, which provides psychological and legal help, arranges support groups, cultural events and works to integrate the LGBTQIA+ community in Poland.

 Hollywood legend, Sharon Stone also thru her weight behind the LINAI campaign, saying:

 “Love is real.
 It’s not important who you love, but that you love.”